Medical Doctorate/Master of Public Health Dual Degree

 All materials must be received by the application deadline to be considered for admission

-Term Not Yet Enrolled in MD Program Enrolled in MD Program Link to Application Fall February 1 June 1 Application
+Term Not Yet Enrolled in MD Program Enrolled in MD Program Link to Application Fall February 1 June 1 Apply Now

 All applicants to the dual degree programs must apply and be accepted into each program separately.
 Applicants are evaluated by each degree program in separate admissions processes.
 The College of Public Health application requirements include the following:

-- Completion of the College of Public Health application and submission of an application fee.
+- Completion of the SOPHAS Express Public Health application and submission of the application fee.